MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 To avoid creating a new enum variant in MirRelationExpr, we will recognize the above pattern during the MIR-to-LIR lowering, and create a new LIR enum variant for window functions.
 I estimate this pattern recognition to need about 15-20 if/match statements.
 It can happen that this pattern recognition approach turns out to be too brittle: we might accidentally leave out cases when the pattern is slightly different due to unrelated MIR transforms, plus we might break it from time to time with unrelated MIR transform changes.
 If this happens, then we might reconsider creating a new MIR enum variant later.
 (Which would be easier after the optimizer refactoring/cleanup.)
 For an extended discussion on alternative representations in HIR/MIR/LIR, see the [Representing window functions in each of the IRs](#Representing-window-functions-in-each-of-the-IRs) section.

-Also, we will want to entirely transform away certain window function patterns, most notably, the ROW_NUMBER-to-TopK transform.
+Also, we will want to entirely transform away certain window function patterns; most notable is the ROW_NUMBER-to-TopK transform.
 For this, we need to canonicalize scalar expressions, which I think we usually do in MIR.
-This means that this transform should happen on MIR.
+This means that transforming away these window function patterns should happen on MIR.
 This will start by again recognizing the above general windowing pattern, and then performing pattern recognition of the TopK pattern.

-In the rendering, we’ll use several approaches to solve the many cases mentioned in the “Goals” section:

-1. We’ll use [DD’s prefix_sum](https://github.com/TimelyDataflow/differential-dataflow/blob/master/src/algorithms/prefix_sum.rs) with some tricky sum functions.
-2. As an extension of 1., we’ll use a generalization of DD’s prefix sum to arbitrary intervals (i.e., not just prefixes).
-3. We'll transform away window functions in some special cases (e.g., to TopK, or a simple grouped aggregation + self-join)
-4. Initially, we will resort to the old window function implementation in some cases, but this should become less and less over time.
-I think it will be possible to eventually implement all window function usage with the above 1.-3., but it will take time to get there.

 We’ll use the word **index** in the below text to mean the values of the ORDER BY column of the OVER clause, i.e., they are simply the values that determine the ordering.
 (Note that it’s sparse indexing, i.e., not every number occurs from 1 to n, but there are usually (big) gaps.)